 Operating activities.
-Net cash used in operating activities for the three months ended March 31, 2016 and 2015 was \$20.4 million and \$2.4 million, respectively.
-Net cash used in operating activities for the three months ended March 31, 2016 primarily reflected the increase in net loss for the period as well as a decrease in accrued liabilities and deferred revenue, partially offset by the increase in stock-based compensation.
-Net cash used in operating activities for the three months ended March 31, 2015 primarily reflected the increases in net loss for the period as well as a decrease in accounts receivable, accounts payable and accrued compensation, partially offset by the increase in stock-based compensation.
+Net cash used in operating activities for the nine months ended September 30, 2016 and 2015 was \$53.6 million and \$24.6 million, respectively.
+Net cash used in operating activities for the nine months ended September 30, 2016 primarily reflected the increase in net loss for the period as well as a decrease in accrued liabilities and deferred revenue, partially offset by the increase in stock-based compensation.
+Net cash used in operating activities for the nine months ended September 30, 2015 primarily reflected the increase in net loss for the period as well as a decrease in deferred revenue, partially offset by the increase in stock-based compensation and a decrease in accounts receivable.

 Investing activities.
-Net cash used in investing activities for the three months ended March 31, 2016 was \$16.3 million, while cash provided in investing activities was \$18.4 million for the three months ended March 31, 2015.
+Net cash provided by investing activities for the nine months ended September 30, 2016 was \$11.9 million, while cash provided by investing activities was \$32.2 million for the nine months ended September 30, 2015.
 Cash flows from investing activities for both periods primarily related to purchases and maturities of investments.

 Financing activities.
-Net cash provided by financing activities for the three months ended March 31, 2016 and 2015 was \$0.2 million and \$3.2 million, respectively.
-Net cash provided by financing activities for the three month period ended March 31, 2016 and March 31, 2015 was primarily related to the issuance of common stock upon exercise of stock options.
+Net cash provided by financing activities for the nine months ended September 30, 2016 and 2015 was \$0.2 million and \$20.7 million, respectively.
+Net cash provided by financing activities for the nine month period ended September 30, 2016 was primarily related to the issuance of common stock upon exercise of stock options.
+Net cash provided by financing activities for the nine month period ended September 30, 2015 was primarily related to a \$14.5 million settlement with certain investors that were beneficial owners of our common stock related to the disgorgement of short-swing profits pursuant to Section 16 of the Securities Exchange Act of 1934, as amended as well as proceeds from the exercise of stock options.